+PEYA has two parts - a regional award for Grades K-5 and a regional award for Grades 6-12.
 The U.S. Environmental Protection Agency (EPA) has ten regional offices across the country.
-Each regional office will be responsible for selecting up to two winners per region, based on the evaluation criteria in Section 6.
+Each regional office will be responsible for selecting up to two winners per region, based on the evaluation criteria in Section 6, one for Grades K-5 and one for Grades 6-12.
 Applicants are welcome to include youth across multiple grade levels; however, the application will be categorized based on the applicant with the highest grade level.
 For example, if one applicant group consists of two 4th graders, one 3rd grader and one 6th grader, the application will be evaluated in the Grade 6-12 category.

 Each award-winning project will receive a Presidential plaque.
-All qualified applicants will receive a certificate honoring them for their efforts to protect human health and the environment.
+All qualified applicants will receive recognition from EPA leadership honoring them for their efforts to protect human health and the environment.